 Happy Birthday to Chris Barnes, 48.
-He’s Tanner from "The Bad News Bears."
-It must be among of the top 10 best baseball movies ever, no?
+He’s Tanner from the Bad News Bears; it surely must be one of the top ten best baseball movies ever, no?

 Meanwhile, the good stuff:

-1. More good news for those who follow politics and policy: the debut of Jonathan Cohen’s new Q.E.D. section at The New Republic.
+1. More good news for people trying to follow politics and policy: the debut of Jonathan Cohen’s new QED policy section over at The New Republic.

 3. Seth Masket on “What Matters in Midterm Elections.”

 4. What does “Islamist” mean?
 What people or groups does it include?
 Elizabeth Nugent at the Monkey Cage explains.

 5. Matt Yglesias is correct; there’s no reason at all to believe that Hillary Clinton’s wealth will hurt her in November 2016, and no significant evidence that it will hurt her in nomination politics.